Table of Contents

 What questions might I want to ask before agreeing to participate?

-Your participation in a research study is voluntary and it is your decision whether or not you want to participate.
+Your participation in a research study is voluntary.
+It is your decision whether or not you want to participate.
 It is important that you have the information needed to make such a decision.
 To help you prepare questions you may want to ask the researcher, click here for a list of commonly asked questions.

 Remember: You have the right to get all of your questions answered.
-If you do not understand the answer, ask the question again.
+If you do not understand the answer or would like further clarification, ask the question again.

 back to top

-What will happen if I volunteer for research at UCLA?
+What will happen if I decide to volunteer for research at UCLA?

 You will be presented with information about the study.
 This is called the informed consent process.
 Members of the study team, including the researchers, will discuss this information with you.
 They will usually ask you questions to make sure that you understand the information.

-Once you understand the information and decide to participate, you will be asked to sign the consent form.
-You might also be asked to sign other documents, such as a form giving permission to use your medical records.
+Once you understand the information and decide to participate, you will be asked to sign the consent form (or in some cases give verbal or online consent).
+You might also be asked to sign other documents, such as a form giving permission to collect data from your medical records.

-After you sign the informed consent, the researchers may need to ask some basic questions or perform procedures to make sure you qualify to participate.
+The researchers may need to ask some basic questions or perform procedures to make sure you qualify for participation.
 If you participate in medical research, this may include a physical examination, blood tests or other procedures.
-This part of the research is called "screening".
+This part of the research is called "screening.”

 Even if you give informed consent, you are not guaranteed a place in the research.
 In some cases, researchers can accept anyone who volunteers.
-In other cases, researchers can accept only a certain number of people or only people who fit exactly what they are looking for.
+In other cases, researchers can accept only a certain number of people or only people who fit exactly what they are looking for in the research plan.

-If you qualify for a study, you will go through the exact steps of the approved research plan.
-What you undergo during the research should be exactly what is described in the consent form.
+If you qualify for a study, you will go through the steps of the approved research plan.
+What you undergo during the research should be what is described in the consent form.

 What will happen (and for how long) depends on the goals of the research.
 Sometimes researchers will be able to work around your schedule.
 In other studies, visits might have to happen at very specific times.
 All of this should be explained to you during the informed consent process.